Associate (ACIfA)

 • must be familiar with your role and the work you are using as evidence in your statement.
 They should be able to comment on the quality of your current work and your professionalism.

-You can use the Statement of competence template to upload or write directly into the boxes in the online form.
-Please note that incomplete new applications online cannot be saved and returned to.
+You can use the Statement of competence template to write your text and upload this to the online form, or write directly into the boxes in the online form.

 Employed or voluntary roles

-1. use the four areas of the competence matrix as headings, write something for each and describe a specific example of where you did this
+You can approach your statement of competence in different ways, but we recommend that you use the four areas of the competence matrix as headings, write something for each and describe a specific example of where you applied this in your role

 Competence matrix for Associate (ACIfA)